 Status On 21 October 2021, a Joint Statement from Austria, France, Italy, Spain, the UK and the US was released describing a compromise reached by the countries on a transitional approach to the treatment of existing digital services taxes (DSTs) and other relevant similar measures during the interim period before new OECD Pillar One rules come into effect.
 Under the compromise, the five European countries, which are not required to withdraw their existing DST regimes until Pillar One takes effect, have agreed to allow a portion of taxes accrued by a multinational enterprise (MNE) under their DSTs or any other unilateral measures before Pillar One takes effect to be credited against the MNE's future Pillar One Amount A tax liability when Pillar One rules are in effect.
 The US has agreed to terminate its proposed trade actions against the five countries with respect to their existing DSTs and commits not to impose further trade actions with respect to such countries and their DSTs during this interim period.
 Finally, the six countries are to remain in close contact to ensure there is a common understanding of the agreement and to endeavor to resolve any differences of view.
 On 2 June 2020, the US Trade Representative (USTR) announced investigations will be conducted into certain jurisdictions relating to the adoption or contemplated adoption of a DST.
-As outlined in a corresponding Federal Register Notice (FRN) (comment due 15 July 2020), jurisdictions included within the scope of this announcement include: Austria, Brazil, the Czech Republic, the European Union (EU), India, Indonesia, Italy, Spain, Turkey and the UK.
+As outlined in a corresponding Federal Register Notice (FRN) (comment due 15 July 2020), jurisdictions included within the scope of this announcement include: Austria, Brazil, the Czech Republic, the European Linu, India, Indonesia, Italy, Spain, Turkey and the UK.
 These investigations were concluded in January 2021 when the USTR concluded that each of the DST regimes discriminates against US companies, is inconsistent with prevailing principles of international taxation and burdens or restricts US commerce.
-On 2 June 2021, the US Trade Representative announced the imposition of 25% punitive tariffs on goods from Austria, India, Italy, Spain, Turkey, and the UK in Scope Roughly follows EU compromise text Rate 3% (on revenues/turnover from qualifying service , net of VAT) Thresholds Global revenues of over EUR750m, standalone or at group level, and revenues from qualifying services of over EUR5.5m in Italy in the calendar year before Exclusions Qualifying services provided to related entities Effective date e 1 January 2020 EY Global Tax Alerts EY contact Emiliano Zanotti Ernst & Young LLP International Tax and Transaction Services Italy Tax Desk emiliano.zanotti2@ey.com Domenico Borzumato Ernst & Young LLP International Tax and Transaction Services Partner dborzumato@uk.ey.com Nicoletta Mazzitelli Studio Legale Tributario Indirect Taxes Partner nicoletta.mazzitelli@it.ey.com
+On 2 June 2021, the UST rade Representative announced the imposition of 25% punitive tariffs on 1800 days, with collection of t Scope Roughly follows EU compromise text Rate 3% (on revenues/turnover from qualifying service, net of VAT) Thresholds Global revenues of over EUR750m, standalone or at group level, and revenues from qualifying services of over EUR5.5m in Italy in the calendar year before Exclusions Qualifying services provided to related entities Effective date a 1 January 2020 EY Global Tax Alerts Six country Joint Statement on transitional approach to existing unilateral measures during period before Pillar One is in effect (25 October 2021) USTR announces 25% punitive tariffs on six specific countries in response to their Digital Services Taxes; Suspends tariffs for 180 days (4 June 2021) USTR proposes 25% punitive tariff on Austrian, Indian, Italian, Spanish, Turkish and UK origin goods in response to each country's DST; Terminates investigations for Brazil, Czech Republic, EU and Indonesia EY - Global (29 March 2021) USTR initiates investigations into digital services taxes either adopted, or under consideration, by certain jurisdictions (4 June 2020) Italy's Digital Services Tax enters into force as of 1 January 2020 (17 January 2020) Italy unilateral Digital Services Tax advances (8 November 2019) Italy introduces new digital services tax (14 January 2019) EY contact Emiliano Zanotti Ernst & Young LLP International Tax and Transaction Services Italy Tax Desk emiliano.zanotti2@ey.com Domenico Borzumato Ernst & Young LLP International Tax and Transaction Services Partner dborzumato@uk.ey.com Nicoletta Mazzitelli Studio Legale Tributario Indirect Taxes Partner nicoletta.mazzitelli@it.ey.com

-19. Kenya
+21. Kenya